lmc2179/lmc2179.github.io/drafts/aa_tests.md

 H0

 Precision calibration
-* Seychelles diagram of control metric vs treatment metric)
+* Seychelles diagram of control metric vs treatment metric), if paired
 * Sample some number of units, graph variance decrease over time
+* Does the variance line up with your power analysis

 Any SUTVA assumptions